Step-by-step plan: Electric transport and your company

 There are also subsidies for the purchase and lease of electric vehicles and charging points.

-In some business situations, it is mandatory to have a charging station in your parking lot.
+In some situations, it is mandatory to have a charging station in your parking lot.
 If you are renovating your business premises or building a new one, you must install at least 1 charging station for every 10 parking spaces.
 Does your business premises have more than 20 parking spaces?
 From 2025 you must have at least 1 charging station.
+More information about the rules for charging stations (in Dutch).